 There are thousands of families planning a Florida vacation this summer and many of them will end up at Orlando visiting the theme parks or on the beach enjoying the sand and surf.
 But there are some families who have kids with sand allergies or need something a little more than just laying around on the beach chairs all day.
-For those families who want something a little different when you visit the Sunshine State, here are some ideas to help you enjoy Florida without the beach.
+Luckily, there are many different beach-free activities available in the Sunshine State.
+I would like to point out though that the beach is typically a free activity.
+Therefore, if you’re using a monthly budget template to plan out your vacation savings, be sure to allocate extra for activities.
+That said, here are some ideas to help you enjoy Florida without the beach.

 If you are looking for a more adrenaline filled vacation activity, don’t miss the ziplines of Florida.
 They are guaranteed to give you a different perspective of the Sunshine State as you zip over alligators, wetlands, massive cliffs, and palm trees.
 There are even sunset zips available at some of these locations.
 Imagine the stories your kids will tell about how much fun it was to ride a zipline or complete a rope challenge with their family with the alligators below their feet.